 - Involvement in the activities of the working groups and communities

-- World largest International Guideline Library - regularly updated with the latest information of the G-I-N membership it contains more than 6,100 documents (December 2015) and other online tools such as your clipboard and dashboard and the discussion boards
+- World largest International Guideline Library - regularly updated with the latest information of the G-I-N membership it contains almost 6,200 documents (November 2016) and other online tools such as your clipboard and dashboard and the discussion boards

 - Participation in workshops, courses and other opportunities

 - Multiple networking opportunities to allow mutual learning and improvements

 - Ability to use the G-I-N newsletter and website to highlight the work of your organisation and send out calls for collaboration